 In the ADHD brain, that baseline is lower.
 Research consistently shows that ADHD involves reduced dopamine activity, particularly in the prefrontal cortex and the brain's reward circuitry.
 Your brain produces less dopamine and may also have fewer dopamine receptors or less efficient dopamine transporters.

 This is why ADHD dopamine seeking behavior is so persistent.
 Your brain is constantly searching for stimulation that will bring dopamine levels up to where they should be.
-That search drives the core ADHD symptoms you already know: difficulty focusing on low-stimulation tasks, gravitating toward novelty, impulsive decision-making, and that restless feeling when things aren’t stimulating enough.
+A large-scale study of over 14,000 participants found that ADHD symptoms had positive, moderate associations with hypersexuality in both men and women, and a moderate association with problematic pornography use in men.
+That search drives the core ADHD symptoms you already know: difficulty focusing on low-stimulation tasks, gravitating toward novelty, impulsive decision-making, and that restless feeling when things aren't stimulating enough.

 The problem is that porn delivers dopamine at levels and frequencies that damage the reward system over time.
 If you want to understand more about how that works at a neurological level, this breakdown of how porn rewires the brain covers the full mechanism.